Fajardo © Kyle Hawton

 View from Las Cabezas de San Juan Nature Reserve © Coalición Pro CEN

-Las Cabezas de San Juan Nature ReserveLocated on three promontories on the extreme northeast corner of the island, Las Cabezas reserve is one of the most beautiful and bio-diverse natural areas in Puerto Rico.
-The reserve is close to Fajardo, a major marina and diving resort, located about an hour's drive from San Juan.
-The area offers pristine beaches ideal for snorkelling.
-The reserve contains seven different ecological systems, including coral reefs, sandy beaches, lagoons, mangroves, and dry forest.
+Las Cabezas de San Juan Nature ReserveLocated on three promontories on the extreme northeast corner of the island, Las Cabezas reserve is one of the most beautiful and biologically diverse natural areas in Puerto Rico.
+The reserve is close to Fajardo, a major marina, snorkelling spot and diving resort, located about an hour's drive from San Juan.
+The reserve contains seven different ecological systems, including coral reefs, sandy beaches, lagoons, mangroves and dry forest.
 It is also home to several endangered species.
 Boardwalk trails provide easy access to the different natural sites.
-A restored 19th-century lighthouse, El Faro, is situated on one of the headlands and offers an information centre and observation deck.
+A restored 19th-century lighthouse, El Faro, is situated on one of the headlands and offers incredible views of its gorgeous surroundings.

 Travel Guide powered by Word Travels, copyright © 2020 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.